A bridge with multiple records

 It was originally known as Ponte Salazar in honor of the President of the Council of Ministers of the time (even though its legal name has remained Tagus Bridge).
 Soon after the revolution of April 1974, its name was changed to 25 April Bridge.

 The impressiveness of this bridge with a total length of about 2,280 m, is clearly expressed by two facts.
 On its inauguration day – August 6th, 1966 – it was the fifth largest suspension bridge in the world and the largest one outside the United States.
 After fifty years it remains in the group of the 20 largest suspension bridges in the world.

-Initially built for the exclusive circulation of cars, in 1999 it also started to allow rail traffic.
+Although it was built exclusively for cars, in 1999 it was also opened up to rail traffic.

 Pedestrian crossing is not allowed, the 25 de Abril Bridge fills up every year with thousands of sportspeople from all over the world.
 The Lisbon half marathon, which takes place in March, is already a landmark in the city’s sport.
 This was also a unique opportunity to step on the bridge deck.